-At LDMH/CDI, clinical supervision is highly valued for all clinical staff. residents will receive weekly individual supervision with a psychologist.
-Residents will receive a combination of formal scheduled individual supervision (regularly scheduled one to two hours per week, live/video supervision), group supervision (approximately one hour per week) and informal supervision ('open door' policy for dropping in with questions, peer supervision).
+At CDI, clinical supervision is highly valued for all clinical staff.
+Residents will receive weekly individual supervision with a psychologist.
+Residents will receive a combination of formal scheduled individual supervision (including observation of live and videorecorded sessions), group supervision and informal supervision ('open door' policy for dropping in with questions), for a minimum of 2 hours per week.
 Residents will meet for peer supervision with child and family therapists, particularly in the context of co-leading groups.